-Gene Full Name major histocompatibility complex, class II, DR beta 1 present them to the Th cells, is composed of 36 kDa alpha chain and 27 kDa beta chain, both anchored in the plasma membrane.
-Together with other MHC II molecules HLA-DR plays a central role in the immune system.

-Background HLA-DR, a member of MHC class II glycoproteins, that bind intracellularly processed peptides and and presents them on the cell surface for recognition by the CD4 T-cells.
+Note For laboratory research only, not for drug, diagnostic or other use.
+Bioinformation Database links GenelD: 3115 Human Swiss-port # P04440 Human Gene Symbol HLA-DPB1 Gene Full Name major histocompatibility complex, class II, DP beta 1 Background HLA-DPB belongs to the HLA class II beta chain paralogues.
+This class II molecule is a heterodimer consisting of an alpha (DPA) and a beta chain (DPB), both anchored in the membrane.
+It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
+Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
+The beta chain is approximately 26-28 kDa and its gene contains 6 exons.
+Exon one encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, exon 4 encodes the transmembrane domain and exon 5 encodes the cytoplasmic tail.
+Within the DP molecule both the alpha chain and the beta chain contain the polymorphisms specifying the peptide binding specificities, resulting in up to 4 different molecules. [provided by RefSeq, Jul 2008] Function Binds peptides derived from antigens that access the endocytic route of antigen presenting cells (APC) and presents them on the cell surface for recognition by the CD4 T-cells.
 The peptide binding cleft accommodates peptides of 10-30 residues.
-The peptides presented by MHC class II molecules are generated mostly by degradation of proteins that access the endocytic route; where they are processed by lysosomal proteases and other hydrolases.
-Exogenous antigens that have been endocytosed by the APC are thus readily available for presentation via MHC II molecules; and for this reason this antigen presentation pathway is usually referred to as exogenous.
-As membrane proteins on their way to degradation in lysosomes as part of their normal turn-over are also contained in the endosomal/lysosomal compartments; exogenous antigens must compete with those derived from endogenous components.
-Autophagy is also a source of endogenous peptides; autophagosomes constitutively fuse with MHC class II loading compartments.
-In addition to APCs; other cells of the gastrointestinal tract; such as epithelial cells; express MHC class II molecules and CD74 and act as APCs; which is an unusual trait of the GI tract.
-To produce a MHC class II molecule that presents an antigen; three MHC class II molecules (heterodimers of an alpha and a beta chain) associate with a CD74 trimer in the ER to form a heterononamer.
-Soon after the entry of this complex into the endosomal/lysosomal system where antigen processing occurs; CD74 undergoes a sequential degradation by various proteases; including CTSS and CTSL; leaving a small fragment termed CLIP (class-II-associated invariant chain peptide).
+The peptides presented by MHC class II molecules are generated mostly by degradation of proteins that access the endocytic route, where they are processed by lysosomal proteases and other hydrolases.
+Exogenous antigens that have been endocytosed by the APC are thus readily available for presentation via MHC II molecules, and for this reason this antigen presentation pathway is usually referred to as exogenous.
+As membrane proteins on their way to degradation in lysosomes as part of their normal turn-over are also contained in the endosomal/lysosomal compartments, exogenous antigens must compete with those derived from endogenous components.
+Autophagy is also a source of endogenous peptides, autophagosomes constitutively fuse with MHC class II loading compartments.
+In addition to APCs, other cells of the gastrointestinal tract, such as epithelial cells, express MHC class II molecules and CD74 and act as APCs, which is an unusual trait of the GI tract.
+To produce a MHC class II molecule that presents an antigen, three MHC class II molecules (heterodimers of an alpha and a beta chain) associate with a CD74 trimer in the ER to form a heterononamer.
+Soon after the entry of this complex into the endosomal/lysosomal system where antigen processing occurs, CD74 undergoes a sequential degradation by various proteases, including CTSS and CTSL, leaving a small fragment termed CLIP (class-II-associated invariant chain peptide).
 The removal of CLIP is facilitated by HLA-DM via direct binding to the alpha-beta-CLIP complex so that CLIP is released.
 HLA-DM stabilizes MHC class II molecules until primary high affinity antigenic peptides are bound.
 The MHC II molecule bound to a peptide is then transported to the cell membrane surface.
-In B-cells; the interaction between HLA-DM and MHC class II molecules is regulated by HLA-DO.
+In B-cells, the interaction between HLA-DM and MHC class II molecules is regulated by HLA-DO.
 Primary dendritic cells (DCs) also to express HLA-DO.
-Lysosomal microenvironment has been implicated in the regulation of antigen loading into MHC II molecules; increased acidification produces increased proteolysis and efficient peptide loading.
+Lysosomal microenvironment has been implicated in the regulation of antigen loading into MHC II molecules, increased acidification Research Area Immune System antibody

+Calculated Mw 29 kDa produces increased proteolysis and efficient peptide loading.
 [UniProt]